Video Encoding: The Definitive Guide [Updated for 2024]

 Video compression is using encoding to reduce the size of a digital video file.

 It analyzes the content of a full video frame to reduce the overall file size by determining which frames are essential and which can go.
-If two frames are basically identical, you can get rid of the data for one frame and replace it with a reference to the previous frame.
-In this simple example, you can reduce your video file size by about 50 percent.
+If two frames are identical, you can get rid of the data for one frame and replace it with a reference to the previous frame.
+In this simple example, you can reduce your video file size by approximately 50%.

 All types of video compression use variations of this process to reduce file sizes.
 When we talk about video encoding, however, we’re referring to a specific type of video compression.
 Video encoding is a way of reducing video file sizes.